Grey skies have taken over Wisconsin and in all honesty, I am struggling. Seasonal depression has cast its shadow across me this winter.

 Now, living in a flat, cold, and bleak part of the country, I’m being hit by a force I’ve never quite known before.
 It is hard.
 I am doing my best, but it seems as though my mind and body are in survival mode and that’s all.
 And I know, unfortunately, that this is just the beginning: this will likely last until May.

-While I’ve reached out to a few therapists in my area, and planned a sunny vacation for February, I’ve also turned to creative writing as an outlet.
+In good news, I’ve started therapy and planned a sunny vacation for February.
+In the meantime, I’ve also turned to creative writing as an outlet.
 I don’t know if it’s helping, but right now it’s what I’ve got at my disposal.

 Thank you for reading my latest piece, “Seasonal depression.”